 An extremely important staging area: at least 20 waterbird species congregate in internationally important numbers in winter or on passage, totalling hundreds of thousands of birds.
 Circus aeruginosus, C. pygargus, Recurvirostra avosetta, Philomachus pugnax, Sterna hirundo, S. paradisaea and S. albifrons, listed on Annex I of the EC Birds Directive, breed at the site, some in large numbers.

-BirdLife International (2019) Important Bird Areas factsheet: Vadehavet (Wadden Sea).
-Downloaded from http://www.birdlife.org on 24/04/2019.
+BirdLife International (2023) Important Bird Area factsheet: Vadehavet (Wadden Sea).
+Downloaded from http://datazone.birdlife.org/site/factsheet/2968 on 09/06/2023.